Carnegie Foundation Community Engagement Classification

 Higher Education Excellence in Diversity (HEED) award

-Buffalo State received the 2014 Higher Education Excellence in Diversity (HEED) award—a national honor recognizing U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion—from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.
-This is the second year Buffalo State has been named a HEED award recipient.
+Buffalo State received the 2015 Higher Education Excellence in Diversity (HEED) award—a national honor recognizing U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion—from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.
+This is the third year Buffalo State has been named a HEED award recipient.

 The magazine selected SUNY Buffalo State based on its exemplary diversity and inclusion initiatives and ability to embrace a broad definition of diversity on campus, including gender, race, ethnicity, veterans, people with disabilities, members of the LGBT community, and well as all others.